 - Pinpoint where knowledge flow bottlenecks are occurring

-- Good practices for knowledge capture and knowledge sharing which can be built upon
+- Good practices for knowledge capture and knowledge sharing that can be built upon

 - Potential early adopters or champions for KM

-- How technology is/is not being used to support knowledge sharing
+- How technology is being used to enable knowledge sharing -- or how it is hindering knowledge sharing

-- Elements of the organizational culture and structure which present barriers to effective knowledge management
+- Elements of organizational culture and structure that present barriers to effective knowledge management

-Findings from KM Assessments can sometimes be surprising – what was assumed to be a technology problem is often tied to organizational culture, day-to-day practices, or how cross-functional teams work together.
-Undergoing a KM Assessment can be extremely beneficial in helping groups develop a shared understanding of and common vocabulary to describe what’s working and what’s not.
+Findings from KM assessments are often surprising; what was assumed to be a technology problem is often tied to organizational culture, day-to-day practices, or how cross-functional teams work together.
+Undergoing a KM assessment can be extremely beneficial in helping groups develop a shared understanding of and common vocabulary to describe what's working and what's not.

 KM assessments act as a springboard upon which future efforts are built, so it is beneficial to pull back and conduct an in-depth analysis of the current environment before trying to envision what the future might look like.

 Since we want to be certain that a new KM strategy addresses the right issues, it's important to have a solid foundation upon which to start.

 Or contact us to get started with a Knowledge Management Assessment: